jkamenik/fix21/README.md

 fix21
 =====

-Tracker for 21 day fix
+Tracker for 21 day fix.